 Planned coordination can be improved by including another’s perceptions into one’s representation of the other’s task.
-This can consist in taking the other’s perspective in situations where co-actors’ perspectives on a jointly perceived environment differ (Apperly & Butterfill, ???) such as when two actors sit face to face looking at objects to be assembled.
-Or it can consist in inferring what a co-actor can or cannot see in situations where perceptual access to objects in the environment differs between co-actors (Brennan & Hannah, 2009; Keysar et al., 2009).
-Although it is debated how prone agents are to co-representing each other’s perceptions, such co-representations could be highly useful for planned coordination because they provide perceptual common ground between actors (Clark, 1996).
-In particular co-represented perceptions could be used to adapt one’s own task and to facilitate monitoring of the other’s task and the joint action outcomes.
-STEVE, ANY MORE THOUGHTS ON THIS?Joint knowledge
+This can consist in taking the other’s perspective in situations where co-actors’ perspectives on a jointly perceived environment differ such as when two actors sit face to face looking at objects to be assembled.
+Or it can consist in inferring what a co-actor can or cannot perceive in situations where perceptual access to objects in the environment differs between co-actors (Brennan & Hannah, 2009; Keysar et al., 2009).
+Although it is debated how prone agents are to co-representing each other’s perceptions, there is some evidence that at least some aspects of another’s perspective are computed even doing so hinders one’s own performance (Samson et al, in press).
+C. Co-representated perceptions might be highly useful for planned coordination in helping to establish perceptual common ground between actors (Clark, 1996), in enabling one to adapt one’s own task, and in facilitating monitoring of the other’s task.

+Common knowledge

+Planned coordination can also be improved by retrieving knowledge from long-term memory.
+Knowledge can benefit planned coordination as long as all agents involved in a joint action assume that it is shared; such knowledge can include common ground (Clark, 1996) as well as knowledge of precedents and conventions.
+For example, consider again Schelling’s game in which two people have to meet in New York without communication but now suppose that it is common knowledge among participants that one of them is arriving at JFK airport.
+As this example suggests, common knowledge can be used to adapt one’s own plans to what the other is expected to do and to generate expectations about the other’s part in the joint action.

-STEVE, ANY MORE THOUGHTS ON THIS?Evidence (7000 words, 28 pages)
+Evidence (7000 words, 28 pages)

 Emergent coordination (1500 words, 6 pages)